Categories: Uncategorized

 Following the same notion, Reliance Industries’ Chairman, Mukesh Ambani, reported “If, given the right tools and ecosystem, India can be a nation of a million startups.”
 Ambani refers to India’s youth which comprises 63% of the population and its potential to establish India as the leader of the Data-driven revolution.
 “Data is the oxygen of the digital economy and one cannot deny Indians of this vital, life-sustaining resource,” he added.

-Startups such as Bodhik, financial technology company, are relocating from first tier cities such as Mumbai for financial reasons.
+Startups such as Bodhik, a financial technology company, are relocating from first tier cities such as Mumbai for financial reasons.
 Bodhik relocated to Mohali after a decision by the company’s CEO, Sarabdeep Singh, who reported that not only is workspace rental far cheaper – one-third of the price of its counterpart in Mumbai – but labour too.
 “The cost of hiring a software developer is at least 40% lower in Mohali compared to Mumbai, A fresher [new employee] costs us about 15,000 to 20,000 rupees per month”, says Singh.
 “In Mumbai, it’s very difficult to find someone at this salary because of the high cost of living, and competition.”

 Tarun Singh Uppal, the co-founder of Vnayaseconds Singh claims on employee costs.